PaDev1/Nina_advanced_api_mcp/README.md

 Inter face for AI agents to use your astrophotography setup using N.I.N.A
 # NINA Model Context Provider (MCP)

 A powerful interface for controlling N.I.N.A.
-(Nighttime Imaging 'N' Astronomy) software through its Advanced API.
-This Model Context Provider (MCP) enables AI agents to interact with NINA, providing seamless automation and integration for astrophotography.
+(Nighttime Imaging 'N' Astronomy) software through its Advanced API [NINA Advanced API](https://bump.sh/christian-photo/doc/advanced-api) .
+This Model Context Protocol Server (MCP) enables AI agents to interact with NINA using tools, providing new way to interact with your setup.
+Usage with your own responsibility.

 <div align="center">